ShootProof/recruiting-data-and-analytics/README.md

 ## Data Visualization Assessment

-Using a Tableau Public create a dashboard using the data available.
-Please limit this portion of the assessment to 1 hour.
+Using a Tableau Public (or Tableau Desktop if you have a license), create a dashboard using the data available.
+Please limit this portion of the assessment to 1 hour

+*Hints:*
-*Hint: Possible items to explore are customer segmentation, customer churn, customer growth, trial conversions, ect.*
+*- Possible items to explore are customer segmentation, customer churn, customer growth, trial conversions, etc.*
+*- If using Tableau Public, note that it does not support live data connectors.
+You should export the dataset you intend to use for visualization to either and Excel or .csv *

+## Deliverables

+Submission for this exercise should include the following:
+1. Text file including SQL for all answers to the SQL Assessment portion of the exercise
+2. Link to the Tableau Public dashboard created from the Data Visualization Assessment, or a Tableau workbook file (if using Tableau Desktop)
+3. If using an exported .csv or Excel file as your datasource for Tableau, please include these as well as a text file documenting the SQL used to produce the extract